-Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property which are suitably bounded by timber/post and wire fencing.
+Visually inspected.
+There are garden grounds to the rear of the property which are suitably bounded by blockwork walls and timber fencing.
 The grounds mostly consist of laid grass and paved areas.
-There is a parking space to the side of the property.

 Ceilings Visually inspected from floor level.
-Ceilings throughout the property are of plasterboard materials.
+Ceilings throughout the property are mainly of plasterboard materials.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal partitions are of timber stud design, plasterboard lined on both faces.
+The internal walls are mostly lined with plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is suspended timber construction.
-The first floor is timber.
+The ground floor is mainly solid construction and partly of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mixture of timber with glazed inserts and hollow flush units.
+The internal doors are a mixture of timber with glazed inserts and moulded faced units.
 The skirting boards and door surrounds are timber.
-The staircase is timber.
-The kitchen fittings consist of floor and wall mounted units.
+The kitchen fittings are of a contemporary design and consist of a range of floor and wall mounted units.